 "Thank you for speaking for all of us who hunt with turkey dogs.
 I too live in Virginia and have hunted turkeys for 25 years.
 I've been fortunate to have had that 'perfect dog' that everyone looks for.
 My hunting partner and I had litter mates that were special.
 I now have a young dog that is showing promise of being very good.
 With the loss of land to hunt, itís getting more difficult to find places to safely release dogs without offending someone, and avoiding traffic.
 Iíve said many times that if dogs are no longer allowed Iíll stop hunting.
 Watching the dogs develop into mature hunters is like watching your children grow up.
 There's nothing more gratifying.
 I spring hunt because I can, but fall hunting with a dog is my passion."
 Edward McDonald - VA

-with a cur, feist, terrier or hound (for their barking
+ancestry, sometimes mixed with a cur, feist, terrier or hound (for

 Dog's History of America.